maksuranuha/RAG-Based-Legal-AI-Chatbot-With-Ollama/Readme.md

 ### Check the Readme_for_Ollama.md For Ollama Setup
 ### Knowledge Base Initialization

-Before first use, construct the vector database from source documents:
+Before first use, construct the vector database from sce documents:

 ```bash
 python vector_database.py